Human Development & Family Studies (HDFS)

 This course explores the relationship between family policy and legislation with programs, services, and family experiences at the local, state and national level.
 Course content includes concepts associated with planning for, implementing, and evaluating family policies and programs; as well as exploring the complexities of family policy and the policy-making process.
 Course assignments will challenge students to understand and evaluate family policies and programs that are compatible with their professional interests.
 Prereq: permission.

 HDFS 871 - Observation and Assessment of Young Children

 A comprehensive view of various observation techniques for determining children's strengths and emerging skills.
 Exploration of issues regarding the use of formal assessments and testing with young children, retention and transitional placements, and the parent's role in testing.
 Permission.
 (Fall semester only.)

-HDFS 872 - International Approaches to Child Advocacy
+HDFS 872 - Child and Family Advocacy

 HDFS 873 - International Perspectives on Children and Families

 Investigation of historical and modern conceptions of children and families in selected African, Asian, European, and Latin countries.
 Emphasis placed on the contribution of these populations to the changing ethnic portrait of America.
 Prereq: permission.